writethedocs/www/docs/team.rst

 This page documents the status of different members of the community, and also explains some of the roles that people are filling.

-These roles help folks join and contribute to the Write the Docs community.
+If you're interested in helping out, get in touch with someone on the team you're curious about.
-Some of them are already filled, but if you're interested in helping out with any of them, just drop us a line at conf@writethedocs.org, or send one of us a DM on Slack.
+Messaging folks on the Write the Docs `Slack <http://slack.writethedocs.com/>`_ is probably the best way to get in touch with folks.

 .. contents::
    :local: